Palace Library

-The Palace Library (秘書省; in Vietnam: 秘書所, Bí thư sở) was a central government agency in monarchical China, Korea, and Vietnam generally in charge of maintaining and archiving the collection of the monarch's documents.
+The Palace Library (秘書省; in Vietnam: 秘書所, Bí thư sở) was a central government agency in Imperial and monarchical China, Korea, and Vietnam generally in charge of maintaining and archiving the collection of the monarch's documents.

 China

 The office was in existence for the most part from the mid-200s CE (Cao Wei) to 1380 (Ming dynasty).
-Over the millennia there were 5 names for this office:
+Over the millennia there were five names for this office: